Financial Aid Overview

 Heller offers generous merit-based scholarships.
 Every applicant is considered for a merit-based scholarship, and will be notified of his or her award at the time of admission.

 It is important to start your research on outside scholarships early.
-We offer an extensive list for you to explore, but we suggest that you also do an extensive web search yourself using related search words (graduate school aid, scholarship opportunities, international student loans, etc.).
+We offer extensive lists for U.S. citizens and international students to explore, but we suggest that you also do an extensive web search yourself using related search words (graduate school aid, scholarship opportunities, international student loans, etc.).
 Think about how you identify yourself.
 This can lead to some smaller pockets of money that are designated to specific groups available through advocacy organizations and/or foundations.
 Some examples are women’s organizations and ethnic organizations.